10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 • Removalists, storage, packing materials, utility connections

-Work out your full financial position before committing to a purchase.
-Start with a realistic sale price range (not the best-case headline), subtract selling costs, then subtract purchase costs, then leave a buffer for the unexpected.
-If you’re relying on equity release or using proceeds to fund retirement, it can also be worth speaking to a licensed financial adviser about how the move affects cash flow, super, and lifestyle plans.
+Work out your full financial position before you commit.
+Use a realistic sale price range (not the best-case headline), subtract all costs, and keep a buffer.
+If you’re relying on equity release or using proceeds to fund retirement, consider advice from a licensed financial adviser about how the move affects cash flow, super, and lifestyle plans.

 5. Choosing the wrong location